panmona/stormsimulator/README.md

 ```

 ## Can I use the images?
 Yes.
 Feel free to use them for what ever you want as I made them myself.
-[Some of them are also on Unsplash](https://images.unsplash.com/photo-1510426392066-77bde1359ef1?ixlib=rb-0.3.5&s=e61846ded235d15361a7f9fa9bda5cd7&auto=format&fit=crop&w=1500&q=80)
+[Some of them are also on Unsplash](https://unsplash.com/@marimba)

-## Contribute
-Any type of feedback, pull request or issue is welcome.

-Be advised when poking around in the code that this was one of my first bigger JavaScript applications I made.
-So not everything is as organised as it should be.
-(Moving this over to a React Application is planned when I get around to doing it) Feel free to submit PRs to improve this!

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)